the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 exist within the research software community and beyond.
 The day-to-day work of many RSEs often includes teaching activities, e.g. in university courses, workshops or one-on-one, to improve the RSE-related skill-set of researchers.
-The resources given below are helpful one the one hand to support such activities but can be also used to fill gaps in the capabilities of professional RSEs.
+The resources given below are helpful on the one hand to support such activities but can be also used to fill gaps in the capabilities of professional RSEs.